interfect/bbfs/README.md

 Executables are stored in `.IMG` files, which are loaded at address 0 and executed from there.
 On execution, the A register holds the BBOS drive number from which the program was loaded, as it does when BBOS loads a bootloader or when the bootloader loads `BOOT.IMG`.
 The stack is preserved, so if the loaded program does not corrupt the shell's code (which lives at 0xA000 and above), it can `SET PC, POP` to return control back to the shell.

-This binary foirmat has been designed for maximum compatibility; it can load programs which don't know anything about the shell, BBFS, or even BBOS, as long as they are designed to execute from address 0 (and as long as they can re-map VRAM from where BBOS keeps it, if applicable).
+This binary format has been designed for maximum compatibility; it can load programs which don't know anything about the shell, BBFS, or even BBOS, as long as they are designed to execute from address 0 (and as long as they can re-map VRAM from where BBOS keeps it, if applicable).
 Unfortunately, it does not yet support command-line argument passing.

+## Using the Shell

+Tyhe shell supports commands like `DIR`, `COPY`, `DEL`, and `FORMAT`.
+It uses DOS-style drive letters assigned A-H to the BBOS drives, in numerical order; you can change to a drive by typing its letter.

+To get a program you can load (besides Admiral), get your program onto a disk *without* a bootloader in front, and use `IMAGE <drive letter> <program>.IMG` to save an image of the disk in the specified drive to the specified file on your current disk.
+Then type `LOAD <program>.IMG` or just `<program>` to load it up.

 # Bootloaders